EU Parliament 'cookie' restrictions worry online media

 Albrecht maintains people are willing to pay for quality content they want, similar to the growing online music market, and that consumer rights must be protected.

-"Maybe they think some of the content has been devalued because it hasn't cost anything and was only made to get clicks and therefore only targetted advertising," he said.
+"Maybe they think some of the content has been devalued because it hasn't cost anything and was only made to get clicks and therefore only targeted advertising," he said.

 The question is how to create a business model to get people to spend money rather than relying on advert snooping, he says, noting context-based advertising as an alternative.